-B. Traffic, Congestion and Safety Management
+B. Traffic, Congestion, and Safety Management

 To implement traffic congestion management and increased safety within the RiverCOG region for traffic which is caused or influenced by traffic congestion out from New Haven, Hartford and other urbanized areas for commuters and/or from seasonal increases.
 By cooperating with the New Haven and Hartford MPOs, and in the coordination of congestion management within the New Haven TMA and the Hartford TMA, this larger regional area should be able to make significant inroads into congestion management and traffic safety.
-RiverCOG, in cooperation with its DEMHS and regional partners and transit districts, will also work on transportation planning for emergency response in coordination with the other COGs, DEMHS, and CTDOT to move toward increased mobility and coordination during a regional or statewide incident, emergency, or catastrophic event.
+RiverCOG, in cooperation with its DEMHS and regional partners and transit providers will also work on transportation planning for emergency response in coordination with the other COGs, DEMHS, and CTDOT to move toward increased mobility and coordination during a regional or statewide incident, emergency, or catastrophic event.

-- Analyze and compile information on existing congestion and safety management - Evaluate and participate in municipal committees to analyze identified traffic intersection of significance for congestion and safety concerns on state and local roads. - Research improved methods for traffic counts and purchase supplies as needed. - Research emerging travel demand methodologies and implement. - Provide lead coordination on implementation of Route 1 Corridor Study recommendations. - Provide lead coordination on implementation of Route 81 Corridor Study recommendations - Provide lead coordination on implementation of Route 66 Corridor Study recommendations - Provide lead coordination on implementation of Transit Integration Study recommendations - Continue to staff and support inter-agency and municipal coordination for improvements for congestion on Route 9. - Monitor inter-regional traffic and congestion.
+- Analyze and compile information on existing congestion and safety management - Evaluate and participate in municipal committees to analyze identified traffic intersection of significance for congestion and safety concerns on state and local roads. - Research improved methods for traffic counts and purchase supplies as needed. - Research emerging travel demand methodologies and implement. - Continue to staff and support inter-agency and municipal coordination for improvements for congestion on the region's interstates and expressways. - Monitor inter-regional traffic and congestion.
 Monitor and evaluate transportation system performance for regional land use changes within context of updated regional and local land use plans to better evaluate influences on traffic congestion and access within the region.
-The system will include: the freeway system, the arterial system, and the local road system. - Coordinate with CTDOT on planning efforts for on-going incident management activities, and ITS planning
+The system will include: the freeway system, the arterial system, and the local road system.

-- Coordinate with CTDOT on development of regional goals for transportation system and performance measures - Coordinate with CTDOT on the development of a regional transportation safety plan - Coordinate with South Central Council of Governments and Capitol Region Council of Governments for projects and data collection in the areas of transit, Congestion Management Process (CMP) and Air Quality Conformity, and Safety/Operations/ Management Strategies - > Determine the CMP network in the region: highway and transit - Define regional congestion in context with State CMP: both the parameters to be measured and thresholds - ➤ Identify congested links: using CTDOT CMS report and collected data - Develop strategies to address congested link: geometric, operational and travel demand related - > Implement short and long term strategies through the MTP and TIP process - Monitor, collect and assess data to determine improvements - > Share traffic data with CTDOTs traffic analysis unit - Identify and map areas where traffic congestion and speed is a problem on local roads and intersections for vehicles but also bicyclists, and pedestrians - Continue process of identifying thresholds on major arterials for CMP for medium to major traffic generators. - Work with other COGs/CTDOT on implementation of the Statewide Bicycle Plan - Work with other COGs/CTDOT on implementation of the Statewide Freight Plan - Collect data on river usage and conditions for use including, freight, ferry traffic, recreational tourism, recreational boaters, and dockage - Analysis of existing traffic and commuting patterns intra-region for regional planning and regulatory land use analysis. - Assist in coordination where appropriate with CTDOT on statewide CMP - Continued planning for rail parking improvements and transit options for commuters for future TOD land use in the region - Work with the DEMHS Region 2 Regional Emergency Planning Team (REPT) to plan for coordination and response for transportation support in the event of a regional or statewide emergency. - Work with CTDEEP and CTDOT with regards to electric vehicle charging infrastructure projects and programs
+- Coordinate with CTDOT on planning efforts for on-going incident management activities, and ITS planning - Coordinate with CTDOT on development of regional goals for transportation system and performance measures - Coordinate with CTDOT on the development of highway and transit management and operations strategies to promote increase safety and mobility - Coordinate with South Central Council of Governments and Capitol Region Council of Governments for projects and data collection in the areas of transit, Congestion Management Process (CMP) and Air Quality Conformity, and Safety/Operations/ Management Strategies - > Determine the CMP network in the region: highway and transit - Define regional congestion in context with State CMP: both the parameters to be measured and thresholds - Identify congested links using collected data - Develop strategies to address congested links: geometric, operational and travel demand management - > Implement short and long term strategies through the MTP and TIP process - > Monitor, collect and assess data to determine improvements - Share traffic data with CTDOTs traffic analysis unit - Identify and map areas where traffic congestion and speed is a problem on local roads and intersections for vehicles but also bicyclists, and pedestrians - Continue process of identifying thresholds on major arterials for CMP for medium to major traffic generators. - Work with other COGs/CTDOT on implementation of the Statewide Active Transportation Plan - Work with other COGs/CTDOT on implementation of the Statewide Freight Plan - Collect data on river usage and conditions for use including, freight, ferry traffic, recreational tourism, recreational boaters, and dockage - Analysis of existing traffic and commuting patterns intra-region for regional planning and regulatory land use analysis. - Assist in coordination where appropriate with CTDOT on statewide CMP - Continued planning for rail parking improvements and transit options for commuters for future TOD land use in the region - Work with the DEMHS Region 2 and 3 Regional Emergency Planning Team (REPT) to plan for coordination and response for transportation support in the event of a regional or statewide emergency. - Work with CTDEEP and CTDOT with regards to electric vehicle charging infrastructure projects and programs